Stefan2142/natural-language-postgres/README.md

 ## How It Works

-1. The user enters a natural language query about unicorn companies.
+1. The user enters a natural language query about candidate resume scores.
 2. The application uses GPT-4 to generate an appropriate SQL query.
 3. The SQL query is executed against the PostgreSQL database.
 4. Results are displayed in a table format.